tobiaskatsch/GatedLinearRNN/README.md

 ## About

-Linear Gated RNNs (Mamba, GateLoop, HGRN) are a novel class of sequence model which generalizes linear recurrent models such as S4, S5, LRU and RetNet, by employing data-controlled state transitions.
+Linear Gated RNNs (Mamba, GateLoop, HGRN) form a novel class of sequence models which generalize and generalize linear recurrent models such as S4, S5, LRU and RetNet, by employing data-controlled state transitions.
 While having a low cost linear complexity inference mode, they can be trained extremely efficient in parallel with logarithmic complexity making use of the highly optimized JAX